 - For Term Work and Deferred Exams: five (5) working days after the end of the Final Exam Period.
-(After the winter break, you count five business days starting when the University reopens – not when classes resume.)
+(After the winter break, you count five business days starting when classes resume.)

 - For Late Withdrawal: 6 months after the end of the academic session (so roughly six months either after the end of April or after the end of August, respectively).

 If you miss the posted deadline for a certain petition type, you can still petition – but you have to explain the delay.
 When we say “miss the posted deadline” we mean either that: